Frequently Asked Questions

 Where is FOCUS based?

 The organization has a National Ministry Office in New Canaan, Connecticut.
-We also have Area Ministry offices in eleven locations, along the East Coast and in San Francisco.
+We also have Area Ministry offices in eleven locations, along the East Coast.
 For more information, please visit our Local Areas page.
 Additionally, we host National Programs, both Fall Weekends and Summer Programs.
 While our Summer Programs primarily occur at the FOCUS Study Center on Martha’s Vineyard, we also host several off-site adventure, service, and leadership training programs.
 For Summer Programs specific FAQs, please see below.

 Who runs FOCUS?